-Setting up Franchise Agreements
+Franchise Agreements Surrey BC

 A well-established business gives consent to provide its brand, operational model and required support to another party in order for them to set up a similar business in exchange for fees.

 Here are some of the crucial points that you may need to consider about before you sign the contract.

-It may sound a bit unfair, but the main goal of a franchise agreement is to protect the franchise system as a whole, which includes the company brand, the integrity of the operating system and franchisees’ business in the aggregate.
+It may sound a bit unfair, but the main goal of a franchise agreement is to protect the franchise system as a whole, which includes the company brand, the integrity of the operating system and franchisee's business in the aggregate.

 Therefore, there are usually many must-do rules in conjunction with the operation of the business in a franchise agreement, of which the franchisors are not willing to negotiate the language.

-2. Look at some key clauses in the franchise agreement.
+Key clauses in the franchise agreement

 One of the most important clauses in a franchise agreement is the grant clause, which includes three types of License Agreement.

-Another one is the sole franchise, in which case the franchisee will have the sole right to operate the business, but it will not exclude the franchisor to open other outlets to compete with him.
+- Sole Franchise - the franchisee will have the sole right to operate the business, but it will not exclude the franchisor to open other outlets to compete with him.

-The other type is an ordinary license, which allows franchisees to use intellectual property, but gives them no exclusive or sole rights whatsoever.
+- Ordinary license - allows franchisees to use intellectual property, but gives them no exclusive or sole rights whatsoever.
 This means that other franchisees will be entitled to operate in the same area as well.

 Typically, there are two types of payment, which are franchise fee and royalty.

 The amount usually includes the costs of setting up stores, costs of training, legal fees and an amount of goodwill.

 These can be fixed on a monthly, quarterly or annually basis.
 The royalty figure is also described as a management service payment, possibly to enhance the perception that the franchisee is receiving management service from the franchisor.

 Other than the two primary types of fee payments mentioned above, it is common practice that the franchisee contributes a fixed percentage of turnovers on a regular basis toward the promotion and advertisement of the franchise operation.

 In addition to the grant clause and the payment clause, a genuine franchise agreement also contains the following provisions:

-- Assigned territory.
-A well-prepared franchise agreement will also include the area in which franchisees will operate their businesses, and whether or not they have exclusivity rights.
+- Assigned territory - A well-prepared franchise agreement will also include the area in which franchisees will operate their businesses, and whether or not they have exclusivity rights.

-- Length of the franchise agreement.
-This provision specifies the duration of the agreement.
+- Length of the franchise agreement - This provision specifies the duration of the agreement.

-- Renewal and termination policies.
-In this section, there will be clauses addressing to the issue of renewal and termination of the franchise.
+- Renewal and termination policies - In this section, there will be clauses addressing to the issue of renewal and termination of the franchise.
 In many cases, the agreement will contain an Arbitration Clause, so that in the event where legal actions arise, an arbitrator will review the case instead of taking it to court.

-- Resale rights.
-Sometimes, franchisors will franchisees to resell their franchises
+- Resale rights - Sometimes, franchisors will franchisees to resell their franchises